-(x) the SSP is submitted to the TPA after the SSP meeting, in compliance with mi via waiver rules.
+(x) the SSP is submitted to the TPA after the SSP meeting, in compliance with mi via rules and service standards.

-B. Individual budgetary allotment (IBA): Each mi via eligible recipient's annual IBA is determined by the state as follows.
+B. Individual budgetary allotment (IBA): Each mi via eligible recipient's annual IBA is determined by MAD or its designee as follows.

-(1) Budgetary allotments are based on calculations developed by the state for each mi via population group, including AIDS, CoLTS (c), DD or MF waiver, and BI category of eligibility, utilizing historical traditional waiver care plan authorized budgets within the population, minus the case management costs, and minus a 10 percent discount.
+(1) Budgetary allotments are based on calculations developed by MAD for each mi via population group, utilizing historical traditional waiver care plan authorized budgets within the population, minus the case management costs, and minus a 10 percent discount.